magicor/CloudTrailParser/README.md

 # Python AWS CloudTrail parser
 A Python parser class for [CloudTrail](https://aws.amazon.com/cloudtrail/) event archives, previously dumped to an S3 bucket.
 Class provides an iterator which will:

-- Scan a given directory for archive files matching the required pattern.
+- Scan a given directory for archive files and JSON file matching the required pattern.
-- Decompress each archive in memory.
+- If archive files, decompress each archive in memory.
 - Parse JSON payload and return each event in turn.

-Parser contained in `cloudtrailparser.py`, with `timezone.py` used as a simple [`datetime.tzinfo`](https://docs.python.org/2/library/datetime.html#datetime.tzinfo) concrete class implement to provide UTC timezone.
+Parser contained in `cloudtrailparser.py`, with `timezone` class used as a simple [`datetime.tzinfo`](https://docs.python.org/2/library/datetime.html#datetime.tzinfo) concrete class implement to provide UTC timezone.

 ## Example